Computational-Biology-TUe/8BB020_Intro-machine-learning/README.md

 - **Connect practice to theory:** Use the hands-on exercises to check if you really understand how the algorithms work.
 - **Reflect on choices:** When writing answers, explain not only *what* you did but also *why* — this is key to demonstrating deep understanding.

+## Exam

+The written exam is designed to **assess your understanding** of the topics covered in the course.
+It covers **all lecture material**, unless the instructor explicitly states otherwise.
+Do not assume that only practical content or example questions reflect the scope of the exam.

+The exam will consist of a **combination of open-ended questions and multiple-choice questions**.
+- **No programming:** There will be no programming in the written exam.
+The programming component is evaluated through the practical projects.
+- **Examples of questions:**
+  - Multiple-choice questions will be similar in style to the Mentimeter questions asked during the lectures.
+  - Open-ended questions will be similar in style to the conceptual (red) questions in the practical assignments, excluding those that involve or reference coding.

+These are examples only and do not represent the complete set of possible exam questions.

+### Preparing for the exam
+Good preparation combines lectures, practicals, and self-study:
+- **Lectures:** Actively attend and engage with the material.
+Use lectures to build your first understanding of each topic, and take the opportunity to **ask questions** if something is unclear.
+Slides are provided, and you are expected to consult the corresponding textbook chapters.
+- **Practicals:** Actively participate in the group-based, hands-on projects.
+They help you consolidate selected methods in practice, and you should make use of TA support and Canvas Discussions to resolve questions.
+Some *exam-style* questions are included, but these are only examples and **do not represent the full scope** of the exam.
+The exam covers all lecture topics, while the practicals focus on a subset.
+- **Self-study:** A very important part of your preparation.
+Spend sufficient time reviewing the lecture material independently — both slides and textbook chapters — and make sure you can explain the concepts and methods in your own words.
+Self-study is where you move from familiarity to real understanding.

+### Course workload
+This is a 5 ECTS course, equivalent to 140 study hours.
+Spread over 9 weeks (with week 9 being the exam week), this averages to about 15.5 hours per week.
+- Contact hours: 2-hour lecture + 2-hour practical each week.
+- Independent study: ~11–12 hours per week are expected for reviewing lecture material and self-study.
+These are general guidelines; individual needs may vary.
+Concepts will become clearer through consistent self-study, and if you encounter difficulties you are encouraged to ask questions during lectures, practicals, or on Canvas.

 ## Use of ChatGPT, GitHub Copilot, and other AI tools